Quantum Algorithm for Apprenticeship Learning: Approximate apprenticeship learning

 \begin{fact}[\cite{li2020breaking}] Let $\epsilon, \delta\in (0, 1)$.
 Let $\mathcal M = (\mathcal S, \mathcal A, R, P, \gamma)$ be a finite Markov decision process and let $\Phi\in[0, 1]^{SA\times k}$ be a features matrix.
 Given that $R = \Phi w$ for some $w\in\mathbb R^k$ such that $\Vert w\Vert_2\leq 1$ and assume access to $R$.
 Let $V^*$ and $V^{\tilde\pi}$ denote the value functions of the MDP when executing the optimal policy $\pi^*$ and $\epsilon$-optimal policy $\tilde\pi$ respectively.
 There exists a classical algorithm that returns an $\epsilon$-optimal policy $\tilde\pi$ such that $V^*(s) - \epsilon\leq V^{\tilde\pi}(s)\leq V^*(s)$ for all $s\in\mathcal S$ with probability at least $1 - \delta$ using $\tilde O\left(\frac{SA}{\epsilon^2(1 - \gamma)^{3}}\right)$ samples\footnote{The time complexity of the algorithm is the same as its sample complexity up to log factors, assuming that the generative model can be called in constant time.}. \end{fact}

-We show in the lemma below that it suffices to truncate the MDP to $\tilde O\left(\frac{1}{1 - \gamma}\right)$ steps to obtain an $\frac{\epsilon}{2}$-error approximation of the feature expectation in the $\ell_2$-norm.
+We show in the following lemma that it suffices to truncate the MDP to $\tilde O\left(\frac{1}{1 - \gamma}\right)$ steps to obtain an $\frac{\epsilon}{2}$-error approximation of the feature expectation in the $\ell_2$-norm.
 Similar bounds are also shown in~\cite{abbeel2004apprenticeship, jerbi2022quantum}.

 \begin{lemma} Let $\epsilon\in (0, 1)$.
 Consider an MDP $(\mathcal S, \mathcal A, R, P, \gamma)$ with an infinite horizon $T = \infty$.
 It suffices to truncate the MDP to $H = \log_\gamma \left(\frac{\epsilon}{2}(1 - \gamma)\right)-1$ to obtain the following guarantee: